junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 Version control means keeping track of the changes and edits you have made to your document.
-Often version control is done by saving different versions of the document with different names, such as \"document version 13\" and so on.
+Often version control is done by saving different versions of the document with different names, such as "document version 13" and so on.
 This is crude in many ways: if you want to, for example, re-add something you deleted, you have to manually open several past versions of the document to find the one with the deleted part, and then copy-paste it to the most recent file.
 More complicated edits will be harder still.
 Fortunately, there is a much better way.
 Git is the most popular version control system for programmers, but it can be as useful for people that are writing school or scientific papers, fiction or blog posts as well.

 Install the git layer, restart Spacemacs and open a file you want to version control.
 You can check the status of your file by pressing `SPC g s`.
 Select the folder your file is in.
 You will be prompted whether you want to create a repository in the folder.
 Select yes.
-You will see a list of \"Untracked files\": navigate to the file you want to track and press s to \"stage changes\".
-You might be prompted to save the file: save it if necessary.
+You will see a list of "Untracked files": navigate to the file you want to track and press s to "stage changes".
+You might be prompted to save the
+file: save it if necessary.
 Now the new file needs to be committed: press c and c again.
-Two windows pop up: one showing the changes you\'ve made since the last edit (in this case, the whole document) and another prompting for a commit message.
-Write \"Initial commit\", press ESC to exit back to normal mode and press `, c` confirm and quit the commit message.
+Two windows pop up: one showing the changes you've made since the last edit (in this case, the whole document) and another prompting for a commit message.
+Write "Initial commit", press ESC to exit back to normal mode and press `, c` confirm and quit the commit message.
 To abort, press `, a`.